Relintai/pandemonium_engine_docs/tutorials/inputs/inputevent.rst

                 get_tree().quit()
 ```

-However, it is cleaner and more flexible to use the provided `InputMap <class_InputMap>` feature,
+However, it is cleaner and more flexible to use the provided `InputMap` feature,
 which allows you to define input actions and assign them different keys.
 This way,
 you can define multiple keys for the same action (e.g. the keyboard escape key and the start button on a gamepad).
 You can then more easily change this mapping in the project settings without updating your code,